statamic/Theme-Kindling/README.md

 ## Purpose

 This theme is intended to be a base starting point for building your custom Statamic site or theme.
 There is *literally* no style or layout markup of any kind within.

+## Theme Approach

+Kindling has *more* going on than necessary.
+Remove anythning you don't plan to use.
+It's easier to remove than to add.
+Coffeescript, Compass, Sass, just blow em away if you want.
+We don't mind.